Cathedral Church of the Advent (Birmingham, Alabama): History

-Today
+21st century

 The congregation undertook a major project to preserve the Scioto sandstone exterior of the Cathedral between 1999 and 2005.
 During this same period the Rector's Garden was redesigned to improve drainage and accommodate a columbarium and the belltower was refitted for a carillon of fifteen bells, cast by Fonderie Paccard of Lac d'Annecy, France.
 In both 2005 and 2012, readers of the Birmingham News named the cathedral choir "Best Church Choir".
 Today, the Church of the Advent comprises nearly 4,000 members, making it one of the ten largest Episcopal churches in the United States.

 For several decades the Advent has been among the more conservative parishes in its diocese.
 In 2003, the then-dean Paul F. M. Zahl hung a black flag on the cathedral in protest of the election of Gene Robinson as the first openly gay bishop in the Episcopal Church.
 The parish has also identified itself as being squarely on the Protestant side of the Anglican via media.
 In 1998 Dean Zahl published The Protestant Face of Anglicanism and around 2018 the parish shifted from the 1979 American Book of Common Prayer to the 1662 English Book of Common Prayer for portions of the liturgy because they more clearly reflect the Protestant doctrine of justification by faith alone.
 In 2016, the Advent hired Zac Hicks, a presbyter in the Evangelical Presbyterian Church as its canon for liturgy and worship.